• sales@baycityboiler.com

 Temperature readings are also helpful in detecting blockages in the traps.
 Blockages can easily be seen due to the accumulation of condensed air that reduces the trap’s temperature.
 The low reading reveals pressure imbalances that can lead to discharge failure.
 Although, avoid using temperature readings to detect leaks because the results won’t be accurate with this method.

-Surveying Traps with the Use of Sound
+Steam Survey with the Use of Sound

 Condensed air is usually dense.
 Because of this, its flow produces sounds that are comparable to the opening and closing of the trap’s valves.
 When these traps stop functioning optimally, due to either blockage or wear, you will notice a different sound.
 This can be a simple way to test the functionality of the trap.